rbxzy/pywisp/readme.md

 ### Local Functions

-Functions are local by default and use `def` keyword.
+Functions are scoped to their block by default.

 ```python
 def greet(name):